vipenti/CADOCS_NLU_Model/nlu.md

 - Hi, what are the smells in this repository LINK starting from 05/06/2017?
 - Hey CADOCS, which community smells are in the LINK project After 10/10/2020?
 - CADOCS, search for smells in the LINK repo after 08/08/2018
+- hi, what are the community smells in the LINK project starting from 12/19/2021??
+- Hi, what are the community smells in the LINK Project starting from 12/19/2021?
+- Hi CADOCS witch community smells are in this repository LINK from 05/06/2022
+- Hi, i need all the community smells in LINK project after 31/12/2000
+-  can you tell which community smells are present in the repository LINK defore 03/23/2020?
+- Hey CADOCS, what are the community smells in the repository LINK project starting from 26/11/1999?
+- Hello, what are the community smells in the LINK project date 12/12/20?
+Thanks in advance
+- Hey CADOCS, could you check if the repository at this LINK has community smells, starting from 01/05/2020 please?
+- hi CADOCS, could you check which smells of the community are present in the LINK project starting from 22/02/2020
+- What are the community smells in the LINK project after 03/04/2020?
 ## intent: report
 - Hello CADOCS, I need a report of your last execution
 - Hey CADOCS, give me a report of your last execution